ott-jax/ott/docs/index.rst

   measure to the second.
 Such functions can be recovered using directly tools above, notably the family of :term:`entropic map` approximations.
-Such maps can also be parameterized as neural architectures such as an MLP or as gradients of :term:`input-convex neural network` :cite:`amos:17`, trained with advanced SGD approaches :cite:`makkuva:20,korotin:21,amos:23`.
+Such maps can also be parameterized as neural architectures such as an MLP or as gradients of :term:`input convex neural network` :cite:`amos:17`, trained with advanced SGD approaches :cite:`makkuva:20,korotin:21,amos:23`.

 Installation